Elizabeth Boylan, LMSW

 Meet Elizabeth Boylan

-Eye-Movement Desensitization & Reprocessing (EMDR)
+Eye Movement Desensitization and Reprocessing (EMDR)

 Somatic Experiencing (SE)